ipfabric/docs/docs/IP_Fabric_API/authentication.md

 It can be requested for new access tokens until the refresh token is used, revoked, or expired.

-: A refresh token expires 24 hours after not being used for generation of a new access token.
+: A refresh token expires 24 hours after not being used for the generation of a new access token.
 Refresh tokens must be stored securely by an application as it creates a new Access Token and allows access to the system.

-: Starting in IP Fabric version `6.1.0` the `refreshToken` is rotated after every use and a new one is issued.
+: Starting in IP Fabric version `6.1.0`, the `refreshToken` is rotated after every use, and a new one is issued.

 ### Token API

 #### Login

-To log in and obtain an Access and Refresh token, please see the below curl
+To log in and obtain an Access and Refresh token, see the below `curl` example:
-example:

 ```bash
 curl -X POST 'https://demo3.ipfabric.io/api/v6.1/auth/login' \